Violet-coder/COVID-19-Volunteer-Platform/README.md

 ## Overview of the routes
 The following is the routes in the server.js.
 For each route, there is a description of it method and the URL used for the deployed app.
 You could use the provided URL to test the routes, since we have included the params needed for the dynammic routes.

+Notes: For the route testing, we use the <strong>Postman Interceptor</strong> to capture the cookies, in case some routes need authentication.

 ### Authentication Resources Routes
 #### A POST route for registration
 POST: "/users/register" <br />